Italian Fig Cookies (cuccidati)

 • Preheat the oven to 175°C/350°F and line two baking sheets with parchment paper.

-• Using a sharp knife, divide the shortcrust pastry dough into 4 equal pieces (cut them lenghtwise, so you get long pieces which are easier to work with).
+• Using a sharp knife, divide the shortcrust pastry dough into 4 equal pieces (cut them lengthwise to get long pieces that are easier to work with).
 Start using 1 of them, and keep the other 3 pieces refrigerated.

-• Dust the working surface with some flour, then roll the pastry dough out until you get a rectangle that measures approx 11×5 inches (30x14cm).
+• Dust the a work surface with some flour, then roll the one piece of dough out until you get a rectangle that measures approx 11×5 inches (30x14cm).

-• Using moistened hands, grab some fig filling from the bowl and make a long log, place it in the center of the pastry strip.
-Fold each side of the pastry, seal them with a gentle pressure, and finally turn the long log upside down in order to have the seam side down.
+• Using moistened hands, grab some fig filling from the bowl and form a long log, then place it in the center of the pastry strip.
+Fold each side of the pastry, seal it with gentle pressure, and finally turn the long log upside down so the seam is down.

-• With a sharp knife, cut the log into 10 cookies (4 logs should make approx 40 pieces).
-Place them on the baking sheet with parchment paper, repeat the same with the rest of the ingredients.
-You should be able to bake 2 logs (approx 20 cookies) at a time using the same baking sheet, 2 batches in total.
+• With a sharp knife, cut the log into 10 individual cookies (4 logs should make approximately 40 pieces).
+Place them on the prepared baking sheet with parchment paper.
+Repeat the same with the rest of the ingredients.
+You should be able to bake 2 logs (approximately 20 cookies) at a time on the same baking sheet, for a total of 2 batches.

-• Bake and let the fig cookies to cool down on a rack.
+• Bake and let the cooked cookies to cool down on a rack.

 Decoration

-• Using an electric mixer beat the egg white in a medium bowl until soft peaks form.
-Add the powdered sugar gradually, lemon juice, and keep beating for 3-4 minutes until you get a thick consistency.
+• Using an electric mixer, beat the egg whites in a medium bowl until soft peaks form.
+Gradually add the powdered sugar and lemon juice, and keep beating for 3-4 minutes until you get a thick consistency.
 Use it immediately.

 • Drizzle the fig cookies with the icing or turn each cookie upside down and gently dip into the sugar.
 You want to cover only the top.